 Clutter -If something is not necessary for your day-to-day life, box it up and store it or throw it out!

-Windows – replace any cracked windows.
+Windows – Replace any cracked or damaged windows.

-|Entry way :
+Entry way :

 Living Room/Family Room/Den: